SlimDiffSR: Toward Lightweight and Efficient Remote Sensing Image Super-Resolution via Diffusion Model Distillation

 Simulated Author's Rebuttal

-We thank the referee for the detailed and constructive feedback.
-We address each major comment below and will revise the manuscript to strengthen the presentation of experimental protocols, ablations, and distillation analysis.
+We thank the referee for the detailed and constructive review.
+The comments highlight important areas for improving clarity and rigor, particularly regarding formalization of key components and experimental details.
+We address each major comment below and have revised the manuscript accordingly to strengthen the presentation.

 read point-by-point responses